ibm-cloud-docs/power-iaas/registering-linux.md

 - `SLES 12 - Minimum level: SP4 + Kernel  4.12.14-95.54.1`
 - `SLES 15 - Minimum level: SP1 + kernel 4.12.14-197.45-default`

+For SAP applications, ensure that you use an IBM stock OS image for SAP.
+These images are certified for SAP application use; bring your own images are not supported.
+To learn more about SAP applications with PowerVS, please see these [Must-Reads](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items){: external} before you start deployment.
+{:note:}

 The kernel versions listed above are required.
 You must exercise caution when you use the Linux VM resize option (especially the resize reduction of a resource).
 There are Linux kernel fixes that are required.
 If you do not integrate these Linux kernel fixes, the VM will go into an **Error** state requiring help from IBM support.
 You can use the `sudo zypper update` command to update all of the Linux packages.
 You must verify that the distro (kernel) level contains these Linux fixes.
 If not, you should avoid using the resize option altogether or perform it in conjunction with a VM stop/restart action.
 {: important}